pixelnest/pixelnest.github.io/tutorials/2d-game-unity/part3-player-and-enemies/index.md

 ---
-layout: post
+layout: tutorial
-title: The player sprite
+title: The player sprite and an enemy
 subtitle: Creating a 2D game with Unity
 author: Damien
 ---